ikariiin/Centaur/README.md

 ### Centaur

-It would be a simple chatting app for the web for personal threads between people.
-The only way to start chatting with somebody would be to share a unique link with them which would connect you with them instantly!
+It is a simple chatting app for the web for personal threads between people.
+The only way to start chatting with somebody is to share a unique link with them which would connect you with them instantly!

 Cool, right?